impleri/media-libraries/readme.txt

 == Description ==

-Amazon Media Libraries is a complete rewrite of the Now Reading series of plugins [Rob Miller's Now Reading plugin](http://robm.me.uk/projects/plugins/wordpress/now-reading/ "Original Now Reading Plugin").
+Amazon Media Libraries is a complete rewrite of the Now Reading series of plugins ([Rob Miller's Now Reading plugin](http://robm.me.uk/projects/plugins/wordpress/now-reading/ "Original Now Reading Plugin"), [Ben Gunnink's Now Reading Reloaded plugin] (http://wordpress.org/extend/plugins/now-reading-reloaded/ "Now Reading Reloaded Plugin"), and [Zack Ajmal's Now Watching plugin] (http://wordpress.org/extend/plugins/now-watching/ "Now Watching Plugin") .
 Users with WordPress 2.6 and below should either upgrade or use Rob Miiller's original plugin.
 Users with WordPress 2.6 - 2.9 should use the Now Reading Reloaded plugin.

 With Amazon Media Libraries, you can manage multiple libraries/shelves of your current media, keeping track of when you've last used them, and how often you have used them.